Lambda11/let-me-fish/README.md

 - Yes, you can make it catch fish much faster like other cheating fishers do, even like in 2 sec lol, but server might decide to start checking how long it takes for ppl to actually catch  fish and ban all unreasonably fast fishers, so only way to change this timing is to set `disableAutoUpdate` to `true` in `module.json` and edit top lines in the `index.js` file manually at your very own risk

-- Make sure you have some free slots in the inventory before fishing and some bait\fish filet to craft 50 bait before you start the `fish`
+- Make sure you have some free slots in the inventory before fishing and some bait\fish\fish filet to craft bait before you start the `fish`